-Canwest News Service (March 3, 2010), "Cost for securing G8, G20 summits up extra \$179 million."
-Dow Jones News Service (February 19, 2010), "June G20 Summit To Be Held At Metro Toronto Convention Centre."
+190 Canwest News Service (March 3, 2010), "Cost for securing G8, G20 summits up extra \$179 million."

+191 Dow Jones News Service (February 19, 2010), "June G20 Summit To Be Held At Metro Toronto Convention Centre."

-161 Globe and Mail (February 11, 2010), "G20 gathering booked for Toronto."
+192 Globe and Mail (February 11, 2010), "G20 gathering booked for Toronto."

-162 Globe and Mail (December 8, 2009), "Security is summit's big challenge: Law enforcement agencies already have been working together for months."
+193 Globe and Mail (December 8, 2009), "Security is summit's big challenge: Law enforcement agencies already have been working together for months."

-At the end of November, the location for the June G20 summit had not yet been announced.
-Officials in Toronto were considering whether they could accommodate the event.
-Sources said plans were in the works to hold the summit in Toronto, but Prime Minister Harper had not announced or confirmed the location.
+Minister Harper had not announced or confirmed the location.
 Toronto was already planning to host three conferences of 10,000 attendees or more in June and the Metro Toronto Convention Centre, one possible location, was already booked for the entire month.
 Exhibition Place, where the Pope's 2002 visit took place, was another option.
 "Obviously we would bend over backwards," Exhibition Place chair Joe Pantalone said about the prospect of hosting the G20.
 "No decision has been made on the location," said Sarah MacIntyre, a spokesperson for Harper.
 The G20 summit will be preceded by the G8 summit, which will take place in Huntsville, Ontario.
 Tony Clement, minister of industry, was still trying to push the government to host the G20 in the same location.
-However, RCMP commissioner William Elliot said that hosting the G20 in Huntsville would be "difficult if not impossible."
-(November 19, 2009, Globe and Mail)
+However, RCMP commissioner William Elliot said that hosting the G20 in Huntsville would be "difficult if not impossible."194 (November 19, 2009, Globe and Mail)